arizonatribe/inbox-refresh-exercise/README.md

 # Summary

-Gmail backend engineers ask for the WebApp to limit the number of `fetchInboxContent()` calls from the WebApp to the server, as logging shows that users click the __Refresh__ button multiple times in short bursts (e.g. 5 clicks in a span of .5 second).
+Backend engineers ask for the WebApp to limit the number of `fetchInboxContent()` calls from the WebApp to the server, as logging shows that users click the __Refresh__ button multiple times in short bursts (e.g. 5 clicks in a span of .5 second).

 How can we achieve this?

 ## Follow-up Modification

-Ensure that the first call causes a refresh to occur, but that ensuing calls do _not_ cancel that original call.

-However, after the _first_ call is made, it is okay to have each follow-up call delay the refresh call until the rapid clicking has ceased.
+During the exercise it was requested to modify the behavior so that only the initial fetch call executes immediately, and that throttling affects all subsequent calls (even if no timeout is currently in progress).

 So should end up with just 2 calls made (rather than 7).